fatimacoding/Prolog-project/README.md

 # Prolog-project
-Perfume Recommender System Using Artificial intelligence__ The AI approach to creating a perfume recommender involves designing an expert system with Prolog, which can process user inputs about scent preferences, occasions, and intensity.
+Perfume Recommender System Using Artificial intelligence <br />
+The AI approach to creating a perfume recommender involves designing an expert system with Prolog, which can process user inputs about scent preferences, occasions, and intensity.
 Through Prolog's logic rules, the system matches these